 - Bradley Allen Love Lawyers

 - Castledine Gregory Law & Mediation

 - Herbert Smith Freehills

 The Registrar welcomes lawyers and law firms who wish to participate in LawHelp and contribute their time and expertise for the benefit of Aboriginal and Torres Strait Islander corporations.
 If you or your firm would like more information about becoming involved with LawHelp, please contact the LawHelp secretariat on freecall 1800 622 431 (not free from mobiles) or email LawHelp@oric.gov.au.

 What's the process for applying?

 Find out about the process of applying for legal assistance.

 Read about each member of the assessment panel.

 Other legal services

-There are other organisations that could help entities with a legal problem.
-The Australian Pro Bono Centre lists all Australian state and territory organisations that provide pro bono help on their website at Australian Pro Bono Centre.
+Other organisations might be able to provide legal assistance to your entity.
+The Australian Pro Bono Centre lists all Australian state and territory organisations that provide pro bono help.

 Who can I contact if I have any questions?